moonburnt/a2s3/README.md

 - Main menu, where you can change window resolution ~~and music/sfx volume~~, rebind keys and ~~select size of map to play on~~
 - Placeholder birth and ~~death~~ animations
-- Save/load settings into custom Config.prc located in `$HOME/.config/a2s3/config.prc`
+- Save/load settings into custom configuration file
 - At least 2 types of enemy: ~~chaser~~ and turret/ranger
 - At least one item to pickup (med kit/health potion)
 - Basic charge meter.
 The more you hit enemy - the higher charge meter gets (up to 100).